The Leviticus 11 Controversy

-Many preach that Christian believers can now eat whatever they want because they have been freed from the law and are now under grace.
-I can appreciate the intent, but in my view, celebrating being freed from the curse of the law is much different than declaring independence from God’s wise and Holy Instructions.
+Many preach that Christian believers should now eat whatever they want because we have been freed from the law and are now under grace.
+I can appreciate the intent, but in my view celebrating being freed from the curse of the law is much different than declaring independence from God’s wise and Holy Instructions.
 We can’t possibly keep every aspect of the law, that’s why Yeshua (Jesus) came, but it does give us, at the very least, an outline for holy living.

 What pleased God?

 “Yet it pleased ADONAI to bruise Him.
 He caused Him to suffer.
 If He makes His soul a guilt offering, He will see His offspring, He will prolong His days, and the will of ADONAI will succeed by His hand.”
 Isaiah 53:10

 For me, this is a hard passage.
 It pleased God to bruise His Son.
 We have to ask the question, “why?”
 I believe it is because at the point this Scripture was fulfilled, Yeshua (Jesus) had taken our sin upon Him and sin is such an affront to a Holy God that it actually pleased Him to see it dealt with.
 And what is sin?
 Lawlessness.

 The Bible says so – in the New Testament.

 “Everyone practicing sin also practices lawlessness—indeed, sin is lawlessness.”
 1 John 3:4